Finding scholarships for university can sometimes be difficult. Occasionally, people ask me to find scholarships for them.

-In my guide, How to Find Scholarships in Canada, I suggest parents and students each schedule scholarship searches for 30 minutes, once every 2 weeks between September and November.
+In my guide, How to Find and Win Scholarships, I suggest parents and students each schedule scholarship searches for 30 minutes, once every 2 weeks between September and November.
 I suggest they each search for 30 minutes every week between December and May.

 For the purpose of this example, let’s say I’m hired to search 30 minutes every week from December to May.